Geometric properties of slowly rotating black holes embedded in matter environments: Introduction

 The inclusion of rotation, however, introduces substantial technical challenges.
 Rotation breaks spherical symmetry and generically leads to axisymmetric, stationary geometries, for which closed-form analytic solutions are rarely available.
 Although slowly rotating isotropic and anisotropic fluid configurations have been studied in various contexts \cite{Hartle1967,HartleThorne1968,Beltracchi:2024dfb}, embedding such matter distributions self-consistently around a rotating black hole background remains a highly nontrivial task \cite{Barausse2014,Cardoso2019}.
 Furthermore, algorithmic techniques based on Newman-Janis type complex transformations \cite{NewmanJanis1965,1965JMP.....6..918N, 1975JMP....16.2385G, DrakeSzekeres2000, Beltracchi:2021ris, Beltracchi:2021tcx, Kocherlakota:2024sxx, Kim:2019hfp}, which have proven remarkably successful in generating rotating vacuum or electrovac solutions, tend to fail in the presence of matter sources.
 In many cases, these procedures introduce unphysical features, ambiguities, or stress–energy tensors with unclear physical interpretation \cite{AzregAinou2014,HansenYunes2013}.
 Consequently, the solutions obtained from such algorithms lack the robustness required for reliable astrophysical modeling.

 In light of these difficulties, numerical relativity approaches have become indispensable.
 Constructing rotating black hole solutions surrounded by anisotropic matter generally requires solving a coupled and highly nonlinear system of partial differential equations.
-Recently, Ref. \cite{Fernandes:2025osu} successfully generalized the Einstein-cluster framework to the case of a rotating black hole by numerically solving the full Einstein equations and investigating the structure and physical properties of the resulting spacetime configurations.
-Our current work builds on the existing line of research by revisiting the same problem within the slow-rotation approximation.
+Recently, Ref. \cite{Fernandes:2025osu} extended the Einstein-cluster framework to the case of a rotating black hole by numerically solving the full Einstein equations under some specific environmental configurations\footnote{See Ref. \cite{Cocco:2026lkr} for tidal environment.}.
+While this fully numerical approach captures the complete nonlinear structure of the rotating spacetime, it remains to explore the parameter spaces and properties of the resulting geometry.
+The semi-analytic framework developed here offers several complementary advantages.
+It yields closed-form expressions that allow one to directly trace how each environmental parameter enters each observable.
+As it is built on a controlled perturbative expansion whose range of validity is explicit (corrections enter at order $\chi^2$), the framework is quantitatively reliable for $\chi \lesssim 0.3$.
+It requires only the numerical solution of a single second-order ordinary differential equation (ODE) for $\omega(r)$ rather than a coupled nonlinear partial differential equation (PDE) system, enabling rapid exploration of the multi-dimensional parameter space and the frame-dragging.
+The resulting orbital expressions are valid for arbitrary anisotropic matter profiles, with the Hernquist distribution serving only as a concrete astrophysical illustration.

+In particular, the impact of the environment's rotation on integrals of motion has not been analyzed within a controlled semi-analytic treatment.
+Its effect on strong-field frequency structure has also not been explored in detail.
+In this work, we construct a framework and show explicitly how environmental angular velocity modifies the geometry and the associated orbital dynamics.
 This approach allows for analytic control and physical transparency while retaining the leading-order effects induced by black hole spin and frame dragging, thereby providing a complementary perspective to fully numerical treatments.